What42Pizza/42s-Backrooms/README.md

 ### R 1.3.0 01/13/22

-- We now acknoledge that meeting / conference rooms and storage / cleaning rooms do appear in levels 1 and 2
+- We now acknowledge that meeting / conference rooms and storage / cleaning rooms do appear in levels 1 and 2
-- We now acknoledge that many objects (such as chairs and almond milk bottles) do appear in levels 1, 2, and 3
+- We now acknowledge that many objects (such as chairs and almond milk bottles) do appear in levels 1, 2, and 3
 - Added list of special level 1 and 2 rooms
 - Added taking photos and videos to the list of unreported events
 - Reworded many of the details (especially in the basics and level 1)